 20 Symptoms of Vitamin D Deficiency, According to Medical Experts

 Feeling tired can be the result of any number of different factors in your hectic, over-scheduled life.
 And while not all of them are so easy to cut out, some are luckily in our control.
 Vitamin D, for example, may be contributing to that constant tired feeling, according to a 2015 study published in the Global Journal of Health Science.
 Among those participants who reported frequent fatigue, about 89 percent of them had inadequate levels vitamin D. Coincidence?
 We think not!
-And if all you want is to get some rest, check out 50 Tips for Sleeping Better Tonight, According to Experts.
+And if all you want is to get some rest, check out 20 Life-Changing Tips for People Who Are Desperate for a Full Night's Sleep.

 Lower back pain